 As much as I’d like to able to give you a concrete figure, it really depends on the dentist you go to, the complexity of your treatment, as well as the duration you’re required to wear them.

 From what I know, it can cost anything between SGD8,000 to SGD10,000 to get Invisalign in Singapore.
-This doesn’t include the aftercare required after Invisalign either, such as retainers, bite guards, and bite adjustments.
+This doesn’t include the aftercare required after you complete the Invisalign treatment either, including retainers, bite guards, and bite adjustments.
 This also conveniently brings me to my next point, which is…